 In January 2018, CSC Holdings issued \$1,000,000 aggregate principal amount of 5 3/8% senior guaranteed notes due February 1, 2028 (the "2028 Guaranteed Notes").
 The 2028 Guaranteed Notes are senior unsecured obligations and rank pari passu in right of payment with all of the existing and future senior indebtedness, including the existing senior notes and the Credit Facilities and rank senior in right of payment to all of existing and future subordinated indebtedness.

-The proceeds from the 2028 Guaranteed Notes, together with proceeds from the Incremental Term Loan discussed above, borrowings under CSC Holdings' revolving credit facility and cash on hand, were used in February 2018 to repay certain senior notes (\$300,000 principal amount of CSC Holdings' senior notes due in February 2018 and \$750,000 principal amount of Cablevision senior notes due in April 2018) and will be used to fund a dividend of \$1,500,000 to the Company's stockholders immediately prior to and in connection with the Distribution.
+The proceeds from the 2028 Guaranteed Notes, together with proceeds from the Incremental Term Loan discussed above, borrowings under the CVC Revolving Credit Facility and cash on hand, were used in February 2018 to repay certain senior notes (\$300,000 principal amount of CSC Holdings' senior notes due in February 2018 and \$750,000 principal amount of Cablevision senior notes due in April 2018) and a portion was used to fund (through a distribution) a dividend to Altice USA's stockholders on June 6, 2018.

-As of March 31, 2018, CSC Holdings was in compliance with all of its financial covenants under the indentures under which the CSC Holdings senior guaranteed notes were issued.
+As of June 30, 2018, CSC Holdings was in compliance with all of its financial covenants under the indentures under which the CSC Holdings senior guaranteed notes were issued.